 Marilyn Smulders joined the Writers’ Federation of Nova Scotia as executive director in November 2017.
-Other jobs include working as the Communications Director at NSCAD University (Nova Scotia College of Art and Design) and as a reporter and editor at the Halifax Daily News.
-She has a Bachelor of Journalism from Carleton University in Ottawa, Ont. and a Bachelor of Fine Art from NSCAD University.
+Her other jobs include working as the Communications Director at NSCAD University (Nova Scotia College of Art and Design) and as a reporter and editor at the Halifax Daily News.
+She has a Bachelor of Journalism from Carleton University in Ottawa, Ontario, and a Bachelor of Fine Art from NSCAD University.

 Marilyn Smulders took the reins of WFNS in November of 2017.